Derrick Orone

 Orone Derrick is a Ugandan politician who serves as a Member of Parliament representing Gogonyo Constituency Pallisa District.
 He was elected on 14 January 2021.
 He is a member of National Resistance Movement political party.
 He serves as a member on the Appointments Committee in the Parliament of Uganda.

 Early life and education background

 Orone was born on 22 January 1988 in Pallisa District.
 He attended Merryland High School Entebbe for both his 0 & A levels (2001–2007).
 He graduated with a bachelor's degree in Public Administration from St. Lawrence University in 2019.

 Career

 Working experience

 He has worked at Maghrib agencies as director operations from 2009 to 2017.

 He is the CEO of Rokas Recruitment Services Limited a recruitment agency as well as the CEO of Rydim Empire a Music Events Company which does Artiste music management and Events.

 Politics

 In January 2021, he was elected as a Member of Parliament representing Gogonyo Constituency Pallisa District in the eleventh Parliament of Uganda (2021 to 2026) in the 2021 Ugandan general election and on 21 May 2021 he sworn in as the Member of Parliament.

 Personal life

-Orone is married to Mugabi Shifra (since 2018).
-He belongs to National Resistance Movement.
+Orone Derrick belongs to National Resistance Movement.